FBI Mass Hack

 Paul J Cleary, a Magistrate Judge, is the second judge to suggest that evidence obtained in the FBI mass hack,using malware planted by the federal agency on the infiltrated darkweb site PlayPen, be thrown out.

 In the mass hack case, the FBI uploaded the malware in February 2015 as part of Operation Pacifier.

 On the 25th of last month, the same judge recommended for suppression of evidence (obtainedin the FBI mass hack) in a similar case.

 The case involves Scott Fredrick Arterbury.

-He was arrested in Oklahoma in November last year on charges of possession of content related to child pornography.
+He was arrested in Oklahoma in November last year on charges of possession of content related to child exploitation.

 In his report, Judge Cleary stated that the Court found the network investigative technique (NIT) warrant used by the federal agency (consisting of a mass hack method) was not authorized under any of the provisions applicable as per Rule 41.

 The judge noted that the warrant should be treated as not valid from the outset (void ab initio) and, therefore, suppression is warranted.